‘Driver-based forecasting’ with machine learning

 - Quick insights into the value of demand drivers on the forecastability of your business

 - The maximum forecast performance that can be reached by using driver-based forecasting

 - A quantified improvement potential versus current forecasting methods (in efficiency and effectiveness)

-The proof-of-concept shows a great potential and you would like to grasp the benefits immediately?
+The proof-of-concept shows great potential and you would like to grasp the benefits immediately?
 Our Planning Services team is ready to build and operate your driver-based forecasting process from the start.
-In the mean time you can work on getting tooling and knowledge to the required level, so we can transfer the operation back to your internal organization.
+In the meantime you can work on getting tooling and knowledge to the required level, so we can transfer the operation back to your internal organization.

 In this video we further explain the EyeOn driver-based forecasting proof-of-concept:

 Do you want to improve your forecast performance?
 At EyeOn, we’ve developed the Fast Forecast Scan: a quick tool that provides you with rapid insights into the demand characteristics and forecastability of your business.
 As a first step, we perform a thorough deep dive into your data and provide actionable data quality insights.
 With improved data quality, the Fast Forecast Scan provides you, within a few days, with data-backed insights on the highest possible forecast accuracy that can be reached and identifies the main opportunities for improvement.
 Witness the transformative power of the Fast Scan through our on-demand demo.

 You prefer to speak to one of our specialists?
 Please reach out to us and see how driver-based forecasting can be of added value to your organization: Contact Erik de Vos, Willem Gerbecks, or André Vriens!